shwethareddy0/my-favorite-musician/README.md

 ## Usage

 This fan page can be used in any web browser or on any devices including the mobile devices.

-The following image is the demo screenshot of the deployed application.

 ## Technologies Used